steadylearner/Rust-Full-Stack/README.md

 1. How to use HTML, CSS and Markdown in Rust Frontend
 2. How to include NPM packages and JavaScript modules in it
 3. How to use Rust [Yew]
+4. How to write components and organize the Rust project
-4. How to build complete **Full Stack Rust Web Application**
+5. How to build complete **Full Stack Rust Web Application**
-5. How to deploy it
+6. How to deploy it
-6. How to write dynamic metatags for it
+7. How to write dynamic metatags for it
-7. How to wrie sitemaps for it
+8. How to wrie sitemaps for it

 ## Full Stack Rust Web App Development